khronokernel/Getting-Started-With-OpenCore/README.md

 * ACPI: This is for loading, blocking and patching the ACPI.
 * DeviceProperties: This is where you'd set PCI device patches like the Intel Framebuffer patch.
 * Kernel: Where we tell OpenCore what kexts to load, what order to load and which to block.
-* Misc: Setting for OpenCore's boot loader itself.
+* Misc: Settings for OpenCore's boot loader itself.
 * NVRAM: This is where we set NVRAM properties like boot flags and SIP.
 * Platforminfo: This is where we setup your SMBIOS.
 * UEFI: Where we tell OpenCore which drivers to load and in which order.